MaxiLR/DevContestor-Challenge/README.md

 ```

 ## Approach and Implementation
-1. A Playwright session loads AA's booking page headlessly, then executes the itinerary `fetch` from inside the browser context with `credentials: include` so AA treats it like a real customer session (light bot evasion).
-2. Two POSTs are issued per search: one for award pricing (`searchType="Award"`) and one for cash pricing (`searchType="Revenue"`).
+1. A Playwright Firefox context warms AA's booking page to harvest real session cookies, user-agent, and locale hints.
+A shared cookie manager guards refreshes so only one request hits the browser when the session expires.
+2. The API issues two async POSTs per search (award + cash) using `httpx` over HTTP/2, reusing the harvested cookies for speed.
+If AA replies with auth/rate errors, the cookies are refreshed and retried automatically.
+3. When AA keeps rejecting the `httpx` call, the service falls back to firing the same request through Playwright’s in-browser `fetch`, preserving the bot-evasion behavior and seeding a fresh cookie jar for subsequent traffic.
-3. Flights are intersected via the shared `hash` field.
+4. Flights are intersected via the shared `hash` field.
 Each surviving flight pulls departure/arrival timestamps, the relevant cabin product groups, and the per-passenger prices.
-4. CPP is computed as `(cash_price_usd - taxes_fees_usd) / points_required × 100`, rounded to two decimals.
+5. CPP is computed as `(cash_price_usd - taxes_fees_usd) / points_required × 100`, rounded to two decimals.
 Responses that lack the needed pricing blocks are skipped.
-5. FastAPI exposes `/flights` for the comparison and `/health` for readiness checks.
+6. FastAPI exposes `/flights` for the comparison and `/health` for readiness checks.
 Errors from AA's API propagate as `502` responses, while validation issues (e.g., unsupported cabin class) surface as `400`s.

 ## Running Locally
 1. Install dependencies and browsers: